-As soon as you are in edit mode, you’ll see the digitizing tools are now active:
+As soon as you are in edit mode, you’ll see that some digitizing tools have become active:

-Four other relevant buttons are still inactive, but will become active when we start interacting with our new data:
+Other relevant buttons are still inactive, but will become active when we start interacting with our new data.

 The first feature you’ll be digitizing is the athletics field:

 Start digitizing by clicking on a point somewhere along the edge of the field.